antoine2bouille/antoine2bouille.github.io/fiction.md

 <div style="width: 110%;display: flex; justify-content: center;">
   {% include featureimportance_Fiction.html %}
 </div>
+It suggest that gender diversity within the cast holds notable importance in the success of fiction films.
+For producers, this implies a strategic need to focus on casting decisions that ensure a balanced representation of genders across the main roles to resonate with a diverse audience.

 <div style="width: 110%;display: flex; justify-content: center;">
   {% include actorimportance_Fiction.html %}
 </div>
+This indicates that the age of actors and the number of roles they have are meaningful for a film's success.
+It implies that blending young energy with the experienced actors, and giving them a substantial number of roles, can contribute positively to the film's performance.
 <div style="width: 100%;display: flex; justify-content: center;">
   {% include relationdirectorage_Fiction.html %}
 </div>
+This reveals that there is no clear correlation, suggesting that success in this genre is not strongly age-dependent but might be influenced by other factors such as genre-specific expertise or storytelling ability.

 <div style="width: 100%;display: flex; justify-content: center;">
   {% include relationnummovie_Fiction.html %}
 </div>
+Having a vast number of movies in a director's filmography does not assure success in fiction films.
+It may hint at an optimal range of experience that is conducive to success, suggesting that producers should look for directors with substantial but not overwhelming experience.

 ## Conclusion

+For a hit science fiction movie, aim to tell a story that takes viewers to new worlds filled with cool tech and adventure.
+Choose places like the US, Japan, and Russia to show your movie, and use languages like English and Japanese to reach lots of people.
+Make sure your cast includes both men and women of different ages.
+Work with directors who have some experience but still have new ideas.
+Keep the movie not too long, around 118 minutes, to keep it exciting from start to finish.
+Follow these tips, and you might just make the next big sci-fi movie everyone talks about.